sutne-NTNU/TDT4265-Computer-Vision-and-Deep-Learning/04 - Single Shot Detectors/report/report.md

 The main difference between *SSD* and *YOLO* is that the *YOLO* architecture consists of fully connected layers while *SSD* only consists of CNN layers.
 This means that *SSD* is able to classify the same objects at different sizes, while *YOLO* only can classify objects of a certain size.

+*SSD predicts bounding boxes from several feature maps from the backbone network.
+YOLO V1/v2 does not do this.*

 ![A comparison between SSD and YOLO network architecture[^2]](images/yolo-ssd.png){width=70%}

 [^2]: [SSD: Single Shot MultiBox Detector.][2]